 Bill Moseley – Well, certainly we have talked about that, and we can almost guarantee that’d be sometime before 2020.
 Before America elects another President, let’s put it that way.
 Although we may need to hit the road a little bit before then.

 CrypticRock.com – Fair enough.
-My last question is aimed towards both of you.
+My last question is aimed at both of you.
 CrypticRock covers music and we also cover Horror movies.
 I wanted to ask you both, what are your favorite Horror films?

 Phil Anselmo – That’s like asking, “What is your favorite hair on your body.”
 It’s impossible.
 Just go through the decades, you can start at 1900 if you want.
 Every decade has its moment.
 Every decade has its Whatever Happened to Baby Jane?
 (1962).
-Every decade has its The Shining (1980).
+Every decade has it is The Shining (1980).
 I couldn’t even tell you my favorite decade, let alone my favorite Horror movie of all time.
 That’s impossible.

 Bill Moseley – What about Deafula (1975)?